FAQ

 Why is some of the savings reflected in a reduction on your tax bill, and other savings comes in the form of a tax refund years after the taxes were paid?

 There are multiple levels of appellate review for real estate tax appeals.
-In many cases for various reasons, the appeal process continues after the tax bill at issue is due and paid, and the form of relief sought is a refund for over-paid taxes.
+In many cases, the appeal process continues after the tax bill at issue is due and paid, and the form of relief sought is a refund for overpaid taxes.
 This process takes a number of years and is filed either in the Circuit Court or the Illinois Property Tax Appeal Board.

 The savings you reported on my letter of explanation and invoice does not match the difference in my tax bills from last year to this year.